Registration

 Participants will register with their respective hockey association but the age group leagues will be run by McKnight (U9) and Raiders (U11) respectively.

-SORTING SKATES: Sorting skates (evaluations) will take place Saturday September 23 and Sunday September 24, 2023, location is TBA.
+SORTING SKATES: Sorting skates (evaluations) will take place at the end of September (the exact date is TBA), location is TBA.

 GAMES: You will have 1 game per week, scheduled on Sunday mornings.
 You will receive 15 games during the season.